 Pop of Color

 For Christmas, I like to add a pop of red to the planter.
 I use three faux red berry picks that I’ve saved from previous Costco winter planters.
-This berry pick would work though.
+These berry pick would work though.
+When buying faux berry picks, be sure to check the height.
+You can always cut them down, but you can’t add height.

 Insert the picks in the middle of the planter in front of the long pine needle branches.